isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Investment Scams.md

 the company offering the investment product is regulated by MAS.</p>
 </li>
 <li>
-<p>With soneone you trust to get a second opinion about the offer.</p>
+<p>With someone you trust to get a second opinion about the offer.</p>
 </li>
 <li>
 <p>The ScamShield helpline @ 1799 when unsure if it is a scam.</p>